forge-ml/forge-ml/README.md

    * if no model is included we use gpt-4o-mini by default
    * **/
   model: "gpt-4o-mini" | "gpt-4o" | "gpt-4" | "gpt-3.5-turbo" | "<custom-model-id>";
+  /** provider setting
+   * openai - the endpoint will use the openai provider
+   * groq - the endpoint will use the groq provider
+   * anthropic - the endpoint will use the anthropic provider
+   * **/
+  provider: "openai" | "groq" | "anthropic";
 };

 export const config: EndpointConfig = {